Peabody Energy Corporation (BTU) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Elliott Investment Management L.P. with over 28.92 million shares valued at $69.69 million.
 The investor’s holdings represent 29.43% of the BTU Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Susquehanna International Group, LLP with 6.2 million shares valued at $14.93 million to account for 6.31% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 4.9 million shares representing 4.99% and valued at over $11.81 million, while Adage Capital Partners GP L.L.C. holds 4.07% of the shares totaling 4.0 million with a market value of $9.64 million.

-Peabody Energy Corporation (NYSE: BTU) is 64.73% higher on its value in year-to-date trading and has touched a low of $0.80 and a high of $5.51 in the current 52-week trading range.
+Peabody Energy Corporation (NYSE: BTU) is 61.83% higher on its value in year-to-date trading and has touched a low of $0.80 and a high of $5.31 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The BTU stock was last observed hovering at around $4.17 in the last trading session, with the day’s loss setting it -0.2% off its average median price target of $4.00 for the next 12 months.
-It is also 11.78% off the consensus price target high of $4.50 offered by 6 analysts, but current levels are -13.43% lower than the price target low of $3.50 for the same period.
+The BTU stock was last observed hovering at around $3.72 in the last trading session, with the day’s gains setting it 0.18% off its average median price target of $4.00 for the next 12 months.
+It is also 13.33% off the consensus price target high of $4.50 offered by 6 analysts, but current levels are -11.43% lower than the price target low of $3.50 for the same period.

 Peabody Energy Corporation (BTU) Analyst Forecasts